Fulgione-group/ParaMask_Analysis/README.md

 # Overview
 This repository encompasses all code that was used to test and analyze [ParaMask](https://github.com/Fulgione-group/ParaMask.git) results.
+Details on each section can be found in seperate README documentations.
 For questions please contact us via [email](btjeng@mpipz.mpg.de).
 <br>

 ## Simulations